 Others build and ship without testing.
 Not Banks.
 Our Ram-Air Intakes start out as CAD software prototypes and are put through flow simulations.
 The design is refined until the simulation shows optimal performance.
 Then a hardware prototype is made and the design is validated on a flowbench.
 After that comes dyno testing and on-vehicle testing.
 It takes a superior design to pass all those tests!

 Filter on a stick: a joke that's not funny.

 A filter on a stick is a bad joke.
-It’s wide-open to hot, power-robbing underhood engine air.
-Ram-Air houses a giant filter in an enclosed cold-air box, which inhales cool, dense outside air—more than Banks’ competitors and up to 57% more than stock—for more power (up to +39 hp/+69 lb-ft , with tuner).
-More mileage, lower EGTs and less smoke, too.
-And it’s designed to not cause fault or error codes.
+It's wide-open to hot underhood engine air, and there's no power in hot air!
+Ram-Air houses a giant filter in an enclosed cold-air box, which inhales cool, dense outside air - more than Banks competitors and up to 57% more than stock - for more power and mileage, lower EGTs and less smoke.
+And it's designed to not cause fault or error codes.

 Bellows, too?
 Very exclusive.

 Banks Ram-Air is the only aftermarket intake with bellows.
 This accommodates engine movement and prevents component damage for longer service life.
 The optional high-flow Super-Scoop is another Banks exclusive!